OpenSourceEconomics/econ-project-templates/docs/src/developer.rst

     All other OS are tested via Azure CI.

-4. Check that the documentation is correctly build by navigating to the docs folder and executing waf.
+4. Check that the documentation is correctly built by navigating to the docs folder and executing waf and `sphinx-build html`.

 Releasing the template
 -----------------------